T. Jefferson Coolidge: Personal life

 Coolidge died at his home, 315 Dartmouth St. in Boston, Massachusetts, on November 17, 1920.

 He purchased El Jaleo by John Singer Sargent and gifted it to Isabella Stewart Gardner in 1914.

 Descendants

 Through his son, he was the grandfather of Thomas Jefferson Coolidge III, Armory Coolidge and William A. Coolidge.
 Through his daughter Sarah, he was the grandfather of Thomas Jefferson Newbold, who married Katherine Hubbard in 1914.

 A granddaughter, Eleonora Sears, became a prominent American sportswoman.

+The Coolidge family donated 42 acres of land to The Trustees of Reservations in 1990 and 1991.
+The donated land is now part of the Coolidge Reservation.